RitabrataDas343/Expressando-TDoC2021/documentation/expressando-day3.md

 The thresholded image of the region under consideration is displayed using the **imshow()** function.

+**Step 6:**
 ```python
     contours, hierarchy = cv2.findContours(thresh1, cv2.RETR_TREE, cv2.CHAIN_APPROX_SIMPLE)
     cv2.drawContours(imCopy, contours, -1, (0, 255, 0))
     cv2.imshow('Draw Contours', imCopy)
 ```
 **Contours are defined as the line joining all the points along the boundary of an image that are having the same intensity.
 Contours come handy in shape analysis, finding the size of the object of interest, and object detection.** It is defined by the minimum number of edges required to define the shape taken into consideration.
 This is done well with **thresholded and grayscale images**.
 It is done by the function **findContours().**

+Normally we use the **cv.findContours()** function to detect objects in an image.
+Sometimes, the objects are in different locations and in some cases, some shapes are inside other shapes just like nested figures or concentric figures.
+In this case, we call outer one as **parent** and inner one as **child**.
+This way, contours in an image has some relationship to each other.
+And we can specify how one contour is connected to each other, like, is it child of some other contour, or is it a parent etc. Representation of this relationship is called the **Hierarchy**.

 The function has the following parameters:
 * **thresh1**: The input image array from which the contours are to be detected.